What is Available Fault Current?

 The reason behind marking AFC in equipment is that the electrician can take that rating and use it to select the proper equipment rating to comply with other code sections like NEC 110.9 and 110.10.

 Available Fault Current Formula

 According to NEC 110.24, labeling of available fault current is necessary.
-But before calculating the available fault current of equipment within dwellings, we require the rating of available fault current at secondary terminals on the utility transformer feeding your dwelling.
+But before calculating the available fault current of equipment within dwellings, we require the rating of available fault current at secondary terminals on the utility transformer feeding said dwelling.

 In most cases, the rating of available fault current is provided by the utility and it is labeled at the secondary terminal of the utility transformer.

 According to this rating, the available fault current is calculated for all equipment.
 The calculation for all equipment is different as it depends on the circuit impedance.

 Follow the below steps to calculate the available fault current;

 - Find the conductor constant (C) from the table